-Before discussing the geometry, extent, and apparent connectivity of the mid-crustal low velocity zone, we discuss the 3-D model more generally in this section.
-In order for relative velocities to be computed, Figure 8 presents the regional average over the entire study area (blue line) as well as just across the Tibetan Plateau (red solid line).
+relative velocities to be computed, Figure 8 presents the regional average over the entire study area (blue line) as well as just across the Tibetan Plateau (red solid line).
 Shear wave speeds averaged across Tibet are lower than those averaged over the entire study region at all depths except in the top 10 km.
 The low velocities in the top 10 km averaged across the entire region result from the sedimentary basins surrounding Tibet.
-The mean shear velocity profile for Tibet has a subtle low velocity zone in the middle crust from about 15 to 40 km depth with the minimum shear wave speed of ~3.25 km/s appearing between depths of 20 and 30 km.
-The plots of relative shear velocities for the horizontal model slices shown in Figure 9 are taken relative to the regional average (blue line in Fig. 8).
-Figure 10 presents absolute velocities in the vertical model profiles.
+The mean shear velocity profile for Tibet has a subtle low velocity zone in the middle crust from about 10 to 35 km depth with the minimum shear wave speed of \sim 3.25 km/s appearing between depths of 20 and 25 km.
+The plots of relative shear velocities for the horizontal model slices shown in Figure 9 are taken relative to the regional average (blue line in Figure 8) with the uncertainties at corresponding depths plotted in Figure 10.
+Figure 11 presents absolute velocities in the vertical model profiles.